bmw-software-engineering/lobster/tests_system/README.md

 These settings copy the arguments from the `Makefile`.
 The argument `-t .` is needed to help `unittest` to resolve import statements.

-Make sure to instruct VSCode to use the Pyton interpreter from your virtual environment, and install `requirements_dev.txt`:
+Make sure to instruct VSCode to use the Python interpreter from your virtual environment, and install `requirements_dev.txt`:
 ```
 > pip install -r requirements_dev.txt